 If You Answer “Yes” to Each Question Below, Please Proceed with Application

-- Does the Community Partnership Program (CPP) focus specific action on a clearly identified need in the community (that is not being fully met at the present time) and directly relates to the community partner’s (CP) mission?
+- Does the Community Partner Program (CPP) focus specific action on a clearly identified need in the community (that is not being fully met at the present time) and directly relates to the community partner’s (CP) mission?

 - Is the CPP manageable in terms of cost, time, capabilities of available personnel and desired volunteer skills?

 - Is the CP familiar with the University of Utah’s academic calendar and ready to anticipate a decrease in volunteer engagement during school break and exam periods?